-CORVALLIS, Ore. — “I got stories I could tell ‘til hell freezes over,” 94-year-old Robin Barrett mussed.
+CORVALLIS, Ore. — “I got stories I could tell ‘til hell freezes over,” 94-year-old Robin Barrett mused.

 Barrett was only 17 years old when the Japanese attacked Pearl Harbor and drew America into World War II.
-He asked his mother to let him joined the Marines, and a few months later, he was learning to jump out of airplanes.
+He asked his mother to let him join the Marines and a few months later he was learning to jump out of airplanes.